mtdoyle/cl_speedcheck/README.md

 Requirements for cl_speedcheck_rabbitmq_phantomjs.py:

   1. Same as above, but you'll also need rabbitmq.
 You should name the channel "clspeed" or edit the script to whatever your channel name is.
+  2. Pika (rabbitmq module for python): "pip install pika"

-Explaining how to set up/use rabbitmq would take too long, but for those of you who are familiar with it, go ahead and try this script.
+Explaining how to set up/use rabbitmq is outside of the scope of sharing these scripts, but for those of you who are familiar with it, go ahead and try this script.
 I uploaded this one because it's the one I currently use and wanted to version control it.

 Happy checking!